Policies, Regulations and Procedures

 A. Alcohol Abuse and Drug Use Prevention Policy

-IIT is committed to preventing the use of illicit drugs and abuse of alcohol by members of the university community.
-In accordance with this commitment and in compliance with the Drug Free Schools and Campuses Act of 1989, this policy affirms the university’s goal to maintain an environment that is free of illegal usage of drugs and alcohol.
+IIT is committed to preventing the use of illicit drugs and abuse of alcohol by members of its community.
+In accordance with this commitment and in compliance with the Drug Free Schools and Campuses Act of 1989, this policy affirms IIT’s goal to maintain an environment that is free of illegal usage of drugs and alcohol.
 All students are expected to comply with the policy.

 Students receiving Title IV grants, loans, or federal work-study and are convicted of a drug offense involving illegal drugs while enrolled at IIT will result in the loss of those funds.

 - Health Risks.
 Individuals who use illegal drugs or abuse alcohol risk adverse physical and psychological effects.
 In general, such individuals may suffer from illnesses and are less productive, less reliable and more prone to accidents and absenteeism.
 Ingestion of drugs or alcohol by a pregnant woman may cause harm to the fetus.
-A more specific explanation of the possible health effects of certain types of drugs is available in Student Health Services.
+A more specific explanation of the possible health effects of certain types of drugs is available in the Student Health and Wellness Center.

 - Counseling.
-IIT has a comprehensive drug-free awareness program to inform students about the dangers of drug and alcohol use and to assist them in obtaining counseling and treatment that includes full availability of Student Counseling Services to all students for counseling and/or referral for treatment; educational programs for students, including forums, dissemination of educational materials, and awareness periods (e.g., Alcohol Awareness Week); and other programs and publications as needed.
-Students are encouraged to contact Student Counseling Services for information or assistance regarding drug or alcohol use.
+IIT has a comprehensive drug-free awareness program to inform students about the dangers of drug and alcohol use and to assist them in obtaining counseling and treatment that includes full availability of Student Health and Wellness Center to all students for counseling and/or referral for treatment; educational programs for students, including forums, dissemination of educational materials, and awareness periods (e.g., Alcohol Awareness Week); and other programs and publications as needed.
+Students are encouraged to contact the Student Health and Wellness Center for information or assistance regarding drug or alcohol use.
 If you suspect a fellow student is involved in illegal drug or alcohol use, encourage him or her to seek assistance from the appropriate office.

 - First offense: $50.00